ANNOUNCEMENTS

 Lenz Court Senior Apartments

 As previously announced by the Borough of Ambridge and Hudson Companies, Lenz Court Senior Apartments are coming to Ambridge in Fall 2023.
 These beautiful apartments offer affordable senior living for prospective residents (age 62+).
-Contact John Ganiear at 724-456-5836 to be placed on the interest list to receive an application.
+Contact John Ganiear at 724-456-5836 to be place on the interest list to receive an application.
 More information will be available soon!
 Check out the flyer below for additional information.

 Bureau of Dog Law Enforcement